Homebrew/legacy-homebrew/share/doc/homebrew/Formula-Cookbook.md

 ## Audit the formula

 You can run `brew audit` to test formulae for adherence to Homebrew house style.
-This includes warnings for trailing whitespace, preferred URLs for certain source hosts, and a lot of other style issues.
+To audit a specific formula, you can run `brew audit <formula name> --strict`, which is what is run by the Brew Bot for automated build and tests.
+The audit command includes warnings for trailing whitespace, preferred URLs for certain source hosts, and a lot of other style issues.
 Fixing these warnings before committing will make the process a lot smoother for us.

 Use `brew info` and check if the version guessed by Homebrew from the URL is correct.
 Add an explicit `version` if not.